ImmuneDynamics/ImmuneDynamics.github.io/spectre/spatial/spatial.md

 permalink: /spectre/spatial/
 ---

 Spectre enables the analysis of high-dimensional imaging data, including data generated using Fluidigm’s Hyperion Imaging Mass Cytometer (IMC).
-Our current workflows support a basic (using CellProfiler) or comprehensive (using Ilastik) cell and region segmentation approach, followed by cellular and spatial analysis using FlowJo or Spectre (in R). *Please note: the original functions and workflows from SpectreMAP have now been directly incorporated in Spectre.*
+Our current workflows support a basic (using CellProfiler) or comprehensive (using Ilastik) cell and region segmentation approach, followed by cellular and spatial analysis using FlowJo or Spectre (in R).
+For those gettings started with analysis, first check out our [getting started](https://immunedynamics.github.io/spectre/getting-started/) page for installation instructions and some basic tutorials.

+*Please note: the original functions and workflows from SpectreMAP have now been directly incorporated in Spectre.*

 <br />